 The endocrine system is a target for autoimmune diseases.
 As the body’s hormonal regulator, the endocrine system releases and then slows and/or stops the production of different hormones in response to various internal and external triggers.

-The tightly controlled network of endocrine organs and glands (which includes the thyroid, pancreas, pituitary, adrenal, ovaries and testes) may be affected in cases of autoimmune disease.
-In cases of insulin-dependent diabetes, the pancreas comes under attack, while in Graves’ disease, as discussed earlier, the thyroid gland goes into overdrive in response to overproduction of antibodies.
+The tightly-controlled network of endocrine organs and glands (which includes the thyroid, pancreas, pituitary, adrenal, ovaries, and testes) may be affected in cases of autoimmune disease.
+In cases of insulin-dependent diabetes, the pancreas comes under attack, while in Graves’ disease, as discussed earlier, the thyroid gland goes into overdrive in response to the overproduction of antibodies.